Peippo1/Keeper/README.md

 # Keeper
-Keeper replica Google Keep app made with react Js
+Keeper app is a replica of Google Keep application made using React JS